ScrumDoLLC/scrumdo-static/_posts/2013-11-19-looking-at-kanban.md

 ### Scrumban/Kanban Accredited training classes

-To help organizations decide if, and how, to adopt Kanban principles and techniques, we will be offering classes to organizations interested in formal training.
-Stay tuned here, or send us an email [support@scrumdo.com](mailto:support@scrumdo.com) and we'll add you to our list for more info.
+To help organizations decide if, and how, to adopt Kanban principles and techniques, we've partnered with Code Genesys to offer classes to organizations interested in formal training.
+Stay tuned here, or send us an email [ajay@codegenesys.com](mailto:ajay@codegenesys.com) and we'll add you to our list for more info.